Marc-Hanson/portfolio-two/README.md

 ### Typography

-Roboto was chosen to be easily read and widely available.
+'Roboto' was chosen to be easily read and widely available.
 A simple clean aesthetic without overloading the user with text makes the game playable without a need for reading skills or english proficiency.

 ### Imagery